Good Flights To Southern U.S. Are Protecting Pets from Heartworm Disease And Saving Lives

 - Testing kits

-This may mark the last summer for many dogs if they do not receive the heartworm treatment they need this year.
+Even so, many heartworm-positive shelter dogs will continue to die if they don’t receive treatment.
 But you can make a difference.
 Pledge to protect pets by understanding the signs of heartworm and sharing the importance of the Good Flights program.

 Click below and make a difference!